The meteor event in Russia on Friday is a sobering reminder that space is a busy place, and that space rocks can take us by surprise.

 The good news is that below a certain size, depending on what they're made of, some near-Earth asteroids don't pose any danger, burning up as they pass through the atmosphere.
 Friday's example in Russia was not actually too far above that threshold.

 But there's still a considerable gap in our knowledge of space rocks that size and larger.
-The truth is, even if back in 1908 we had the current array of "surveys" that are constantly scanning the skies, we might well have missed the 100m-wide space rock that devastated a region in Siberia as large as Greater London in Siberia - the Tunguska event.
+The truth is, even if back in 1908 we had the current array of "surveys" that are constantly scanning the skies, we might well have missed the 100m-wide space rock that devastated a region in Siberia as large as Greater London - the Tunguska event.

 "The key number is objects around a hundred or a few hundred metres," said Dr Lowry.
 "Those are the ones we need to be really worried about, and trying to observe the skies more so we can catalogue all of them.
 But we're quite a way off actually doing that."